 Rose family (Rosaceae)

-Description: This introduced perennial plant consists of trifoliate basal leaves with long petioles that develop from a crown of roots.
+Description: This herbaceous perennial plant consists of trifoliate basal leaves with long petioles that develop from a crown of roots.
 The petioles have appressed white hairs.
 Each blunt-tipped leaflet is broadly ovate or obovate, spanning about 1½" in length and 1" across.
 The middle leaflet is wedge-shaped at the base.
 The margins of these leaflets are coarsely crenate-serrate, and they have conspicuous pinnate venation.
 The upper leaflet surfaces are medium to dark green and hairless.
 Occasionally, light green to reddish purple stolons develop from the crown that are long and slender.
 They have appressed hairs and form new plantlets at their tips.

 The crown also produces one or more flowering stalks, each with a single flower.
 Each flower is about ¾" across, consisting of 5 yellow petals, 5 green sepals, numerous stamens with yellow anthers, and a central yellow receptacle with numerous pistils.
 The triangular sepals are about as long as the petals.
 Immediately underneath each flower, there are spreading bracts that are green and rectangular-shaped.
 Each bract has 3 teeth along its outer edge.
 The blooming period occurs from late spring to mid-summer and lasts about a month.
 Each flower is replaced by a bright red drupe about ½" across that is spheroid or ovoid in shape.
 There are small red seeds scattered across its rather bumpy surface.
 The sepals turn upward around the drupe.
-The drupes of this species have a bland flavor and dry texture.
+The drupes of this species have a bland flavor and slightly dry texture.
 A colony of plants produces flowers and drupes sparingly, as most of the available energy is devoted to vegetative reproduction.
 The root system consists of crown with coarse secondary roots, which also produces stolons and possibly rhizomes.
-This species forms vegetative colonies readily.
+This species forms clonal colonies readily.

 Range & Habitat: Mock Strawberry occurs sporadically in only a few counties in Illinois (see Distribution Map).
 It is probably more common that official records indicate, and likely spreading to other areas of the state.
 It occurs in semi-shaded areas of lawns primarily, where it can adapt to a regimen of regular mowing because of its low-growing habit.
 This species was introduced from southern Asia as an ornamental plant.